scottyeager/info_foundation/src/disclaimers/disclaimer.md

-# GENERAL WARNING AND DISCLAIMER
+# General Warning And Disclaimer

 Your use of the TFGrid and/or TFTs, as well as the IT capacity made available through the TFGrid (hereinafter collectively also referred to as the "Services") will be subject to the warnings, limitations, acknowledgements and disclaimers set out hereinafter.
 These statements and disclaimers are made by and on behalf of (1) TF Tech NV, (2) each individual or entity acting as a ThreeFold Farmer (3) the TF Foundation, (4) any of the companies or individuals related to these entities, and (5) any person contributing or otherwise assisting in developing, marketing or distributing the Services (hereinafter collectively referred to as “ThreeFold”).